inouiw/SwaggerUIJsonWebToken/README.md

 ### About the code

-#### File `Program.cs`
+File `Program.cs`

 - Configures a ASP.NET minimal web api application.
 - Adds the middleware: Swagger, SwaggerUI, Authentication with JwtBearer.
+- Verifies the id-token signature, issuer, audience, expirationtime using the `Microsoft.AspNetCore.Authentication.JwtBearer` package.
+Note that the public key is cached and refreshed, if expired, by the middleware.
-- Adds a endpoint that, when called, returns the authentication status of the caller and the scopes in the Bearer JTW.
+- Adds a endpoint that, when called, returns the authentication status of the caller and the claims in the Bearer JWT.
+The claims are accessible in `context.User.Claims`.
 - Adds a route which loads swagger-ui artifacts from `wwwroot/swagger` instead of using the sources from the middleware.

-### File `wwwroot/swagger-extensions/my-index.html`
+File `wwwroot/swagger-extensions/my-index.html`

 - Contains the swagger-ui index.html modified to load the default export of `my-swagger-ui-plugins.js` as swagger-ui plugin.

-### File `wwwroot/swagger-extensions/my-swagger-ui-plugins.js`
+File `wwwroot/swagger-extensions/my-swagger-ui-plugins.js`

 - Contains wrapActions that add custom behavior to the swagger-ui actions authPopup and authorizeOauth2WithPersistOption.
-The actions modify the token endpoint URL to include `id_token` and `nonce` and verify the returned `nonce`.
+The actions modify the token endpoint URL to include `response_type=token id_token` and `nonce=<random value>` and verify the returned `nonce` value.

-### Folder `wwwroot/swagger`
+Folder `wwwroot/swagger`

 - Contains a build of wagger-ui-4.12.0 with sourcemaps enabled.